iPhone TikTok Editing Hacks: From First Clip to Clean Cuts on iPhone and iPad

 Is editing on an iPad better than on an iPhone?

 The features are the same, but the iPad's larger screen makes dragging clips and lining up cuts on the timeline noticeably more precise.
 For quick clips the iPhone is fine, while longer edits with many cuts are genuinely easier on the bigger canvas.
+There is no Mac version, so it is iPhone or iPad either way.

 How do I get rid of the TikTok watermark?